 What should I tell my doctor before I begin HBO?

 - An internal battery operated medical device such as a pacemaker or pain pump.
 The staff will make sure your device can be used in the chamber.

 - If you have an external battery operated medical device, it cannot go into the chamber.
 Your HBO physician will contact your doctor for instructions on how to deal with this device.

 - Inform your HBO doctor if you have EVER had chemotherapy.

 Your doctor will discuss blood sugar control with you.
 The HBO technician will check your blood sugar before and after treatment.
 Take your medicine as prescribed.
 Eat before HBO.

 When you are in the chamber you can see out in all directions.
 If you are anxious, the doctor can prescribe medicine to help you relax.

 Is HBO therapy covered by my insurance?

-Medicare has approved coverage for HBO therapy for many types of chronic nonhealing wounds.
+Medicare has approved coverage for hyperbaric oxygen therapy for wound healing including many types of chronic nonhealing wounds.
 Most private insurance companies follow medicare rules.
 We will review your insurance plan with you before your therapy starts to make sure you know what your costs will be.